Level19Thug/Level19Thug/README.md

 # 👾 Welcome to My Git
 Hi!
-I'm NotTacos, a man interested in reverese engineering and Compuer Science.
+I'm NotTacos, a man interested in reverese engineering and Computer Science.

 ## 🛠️ Skills & Technologies
 Here are some of the tools and technologies I work with: